Who can refer

 How to refer

 Your call will be answered by a doctor or retrieval nurse practitioner from STRS.
-Please be prepared to answer the questions detailed in this example referral form (PDF 441Kb) which we will fill out during the phone call.
+Please be prepared to answer the questions detailed in this example referral form (Word 102Kb) which we will fill out during the phone call.

 Our team will review the information and aim to give you a prompt decision.
 If we decide the child should be moved, we will give you advice on how to start the process to ensure the child and family are safe, stable and comfortable for the journey.
 You can also refer to our guidelines on patient stabilisation.